Introduction to “Roberto Bolaño: The Last Interview & Other Conversations”

 Newspapers & Magazines

-Since 1998, Marcela Valdes has published more than 400 book reviews, news articles, profiles, columns, and feature articles.
-Her work appears in The Nation, The Washington Post, The San Francisco Chronicle, The Los Angeles Times, The Virginia Quarterly Review, The Believer, Bookforum, and Publishers Weekly, among other periodicals.
+Marcela Valdes’s work has appeared in The New York Times, The Washington Post, The Nation, The San Francisco Chronicle, The Los Angeles Times, The Virginia Quarterly Review, The Believer, Bookforum, and Publishers Weekly, among other periodicals.
 Highlights include:

 Immigrant Dreams: The Enduring Power of David Riker’s “La Ciudad”